deploytoprod/EMRintro/L3a-SparkSubmit.md

 # Lab 3

-Note: if you skip Lab2, please follow [these instructions](L2a-S3.md) to create the scaffolding needed for Lab3.
+Note: if you skip Lab2, please follow [these instructions](L2a-S3.md) to create the S3 bucket needed for Lab3.
 When you finish that, you can continue with the instructions below.
+Keep the terminal open, you will need that for Lab3.

 # Working with Spark